 of any object if reasonable precautions are

 taken to avoid injury or damage to persons or

 Questions or comments about this page?
-Patrick Wiggins
+Contact Patrick Wiggins.

-Patrick's Internet access provided by Wireless Beehive as a public service
+Space for this page provided by Beehive Broadband as a public service

 to the NASA Solar System Ambassador program.